Is Nepal peak climbing safe? Coronavirus cancels all mountaineering in Nepal

 The Government of Nepal immigration department officially announced that the arrival visa is restricted to all travelers who are visiting Nepal.
 Those travelers who traveling to Nepal have to receive a visa from the missionary of Nepal of their own country.
 They have to submit their coronavirus negative health report to the mission and get the Nepal visa.
 Even nobody tourist aloud for peak climbing in Nepal in this spring season 2020.
-The government has totally restricted all Himalayas peak climbing from 14th March to 30 April 2020.
+The government has totally restricted all Himalayas peak climbing from 14th March to 30 April and next till the next notice 2020.

 Nepal is known for the mystic of Himalayas so there are different types of peak climbing which is suitable for any peak climbers.
 Therefore, coronavirus affects all Nepal peak climbing and mountaineering activities.
 All people know that Nepal is the homeland of the eight world’s highest mountain including Mt.
 Everest among the 14 highest peaks of the world.
 Similarly, the wide range of the Himalayas base in Nepal is the paradise for the Mt. lovers.
 Nepal has open different hundreds of mountains for peak climbing.
 Peak climbers including challenging climb, technical and non-technical one.
 That’s why all the mountain climbers either beginner or experts can enjoy Nepal peak climbing.

 Although, Nepal peak climbing helps you to explore amazing landscapes and panoramic views of the massif Himalayas.
 Therefore Nepal is the paradise for any mountain lovers in the world.
 Our expert team will provide you amazing lifetime experience for your Nepal climbing.